A Cliffside Eco-Lodge That Attracts Backpackers and Malawians Alike

 The Mushroom Farm Eco-Lodge gets all kinds of visitors on the mountain.
 From backpackers on a shoe-string budget who cook their own food and camp in tents, to local Malawians looking to stay in en-suite rooms, be well-dined, and order fancy cocktails!
 The Lodge can and does cater to everyone, whether they’re exploring, adventuring, or resting and rejuvenating.
 It’s an eco retreat with wide appeal.

-There are few unique travel experiences that will inject you so intimately and directly into nature, such as this one.
-A visit to The Mushroom Farm Eco-Lodge in Malawi will enrich your soul and also give you the opportunity to play a part in enriching the cultural and economic lives of local people.
-Until you can visit in person, follow and engage with them on social media.
-Until then, Maulendo otetezeka!
-Safe travels!
+A visit to The Mushroom Farm Eco-Lodge in Malawi will enrich your soul and also give you the opportunity to play a part in enriching the cultural and economic lives of local Livingstonians.
+Click through to their website to book a stay!